thoughtspot/thoughtspot.github.io/_end-user/onboarding/intro-onboarding.md

 ---
 title: [Onboarding Users]
-last_updated: 5/14/2020
+last_updated: 11/05/2021
 toc: true
 summary: "Guided onboarding simplifies the initial engagement that new users have with ThoughtSpot, and encourages adoption throughout your organization."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include content/liveboards-announcement.md %}

 Onboarding enables users to master the key workflows of ThoughtSpot, and makes them productive and capable users in a very short time.

 When you create a new user, we recommend that you add them to a user group immediately.
-Configure that user group to use a specific data source, choose up to three initial pinboards, and specify the text of the welcome email.
+Configure that user group to use a specific data source, choose up to three initial Liveboards, and specify the text of the welcome email.

 {: id="onboarding-prerequisites"}
 ## Prerequisites for onboarding ##